mholling/nswtopo/sources/nsw/README.markdown

     - nsw/topographic
     - grid

+## Topographic Extras

+This map source retrieves and renders additional layers for pipelines, electricity transmission lines and cableways (mostly gondolas and ski chairlifts).
+They are not incorporated in the main topographic map since the server is unreliable and subject to discontinuation.
+Include `nsw/topo-extras` after `nsw/topographic` to add these extra layers.

 ## Holdings

 The `nsw/holdings` layer overlays property boundaries and the names of landowners.
 This information may be useful to rogainers when planning a course.
 (No information is available for the ACT.)